Wolodia-M/btnapi-library/README.md

 # btnapi-library
 Arduino library for buttons.

-This library allow you easier  way to conect buttonss to alll Arduino IDE compatible board.
+This library allow you easier  way to conect buttonss to all Arduino IDE compatible board.

 # Functions
 All functions explained at all_functions.ino in examples folder.